Chart Color Schemes

 Clifton Beach - Kewarra Beach's residents are healthier than average in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Clifton Beach - Kewarra Beach residents have a relatively positive health profile, with common conditions seen across both young and old age groups at a standard level.
+Clifton Beach - Kewarra Beach residents show positive health outcomes with common conditions seen across all ages.

-Private health cover is held by approximately 52% of the total population (~6,732 people), which is slightly higher than the average SA2 area.
-The most prevalent medical conditions are arthritis (8.0%) and mental health issues (7.6%), while 69.7% of residents report no medical ailments, compared to 73.1% in Rest of Qld.
-The area has a higher proportion of seniors aged 65 and over at 22.6% (2,902 people), compared to the Rest of Qld's 16.7%.
-Health outcomes among seniors are strong, performing better than the general population in health metrics.
+Private health cover stands at approximately 52%, higher than the average SA2 area's 47%.
+The most prevalent conditions are arthritis (8.0%) and mental health issues (7.6%).
+Around 69.7% of residents report no medical ailments, compared to 73.1% in Rest of Qld.
+About 22.6% of residents are aged 65 or over (2,943 people), higher than the Rest of Qld's 16.7%.
+Seniors' health outcomes are strong and better than the general population.

 Frequently Asked Questions - Health